 Operating Activities.
-Cash provided by our operations for the six months ended September 30, 2009 was primarily the result of (i) our net income during the period of \$687,000; (ii) \$1.2 million in non-cash items within the statement of operations, primarily adjustments to our deferred tax assets and depreciation expense; and (iii) \$1.8 million in cash resulting from changes in our operating assets and liabilities during the period of \$1.7 million and adjustments to our deferred tax assets of \$1.0 million.
+Cash provided by our operations for the nine months ended December 31, 2009 was primarily the result of (i) our net income of \$1.4 million during the current period; (ii) \$1.7 million in non-cash items within the statement of operations, primarily adjustments to our deferred tax assets and depreciation expense; and (iii) \$1.8 million in cash resulting from changes in our operating assets and liabilities during the period.
+Additionally, our total cash and cash equivalents balance of \$9.4 million at December 31, 2009 was negatively affected by approximately \$1.0 million in disbursements for payroll and facilities rents that we made near the end of December 2009 due to holiday timing conflicts.
+These payments were originally scheduled to be made, and would have otherwise been disbursed, in January 2010.
+Cash provided by operating activities during the nine months ended December 31, 2008 was primarily the result of our net income during that period of \$2.5 million and \$3.1 million in non-cash items within the statement of operations, primarily adjustments to our deferred tax assets and depreciation expense.

-Our net accounts receivable decreased approximately \$1.9 million from March 31, 2009 to September 30, 2009 due in part to our lower overall quarterly net sales and contract revenues thus far in fiscal 2010 as compared to fiscal 2009 levels.
-We also experienced significant collections of our outstanding receivables, particularly in the latter part of the second quarter of fiscal 2010.
-In the future, our accounts receivable could increase if, among other factors, customers delay their payments or if we grant extended payment terms to customers, both of which are more likely to occur during challenging economic times when our customers may face issues gaining sufficient credit on a timely basis.
+Our net accounts receivable decreased approximately \$2.4 million from March 31,2009 to December 31,2009 due in part to our lower overall net sales and contract revenues in fiscal 2010 as compared to fiscal 2009 levels.
+During the current fiscal year, we have also been successful in collecting our outstanding receivables within our expected payment terms.
+In the future, our accounts receivable could increase if, among other factors, customers delay their payments or if we grant extended payment terms to customers, both of which are more likely to occur during challenging economic times when our customers may face issues gaining sufficient credit on a timely basis or on acceptable terms.

-Inventories decreased approximately \$2.0 million from March 31, 2009 to September 30, 2009 as we worked through higher inventory levels onhand as of March 31, 2009, which partially resulted from the introduction of certain new Roadway Sensors products and the acquisition of certain components that were discontinued by the manufacturer.
-We also focused on reducing our inventory purchases during this period to reflect the overall reduction in our net sales and the ongoing economic slowdown.
+Inventories decreased approximately \$2.5 million from March 31, 2009 to December 31, 2009 as we worked through higher inventory levels on-hand as of March 31, 2009, which were partially due to the introduction of new Roadway Sensors products and the acquisition of various components that were discontinued by the manufacturer.
+During the current fiscal year, we have also focused on reducing our inventory purchases to reflect the overall reduction in our net sales and the ongoing economic slowdown.
 In the future, our inventory levels are likely to continue to be determined based upon, among other factors, the level of purchase orders we receive from our customers, the stage at which our products are in their respective product life cycles, and competitive situations in the marketplace.
 We attempt to balance such considerations against risk of obsolescence or potentially excess inventory levels.

 Investing Activities.
-Our investing activities for the six months ended September 30, 2009 consisted of purchases of property and equipment of \$116,000 as well as \$300,000 used for the acquisition of Hamilton Signal.
-Cash used in investing activities for the six months ended September 30, 2008 consisted entirely of purchases of property and equipment of \$486,000.
+Our investing activities for the nine months ended December 31, 2009 consisted of purchases of property and equipment of \$180,000, as well as \$300,000 used for the acquisition of Hamilton Signal.
+Cash used in investing activities for the nine months ended December 31, 2008 consisted entirely of purchases of property and equipment of \$716,000.